Roohparvar/CeliacProject/README.md

 - A new column `imm_receptor_Esmaeil` was created to preserve the original data before making any further modifications to receptor annotations.
 - Patient names were updated based on newly provided metadata.
 - Updated the `cluster` column in `full_metadata` based on `CellID` matches from `updated_clusters.xlsx`.
-- Removed ambiguous cells where imm_receptor_Jerome was "T and B".
-A total of 1116 cells were affected.
+- Removed ambiguous cells where imm_receptor_Jerome was "T and B". **A total of 1116 cells were affected**.

 ### Part 1 - Step 2: Create combined receptor fields when both chains are available:
 - Created `cdr_Full_ab` by combining `a_cdr3` and `b_cdr3` when both were present.